YongjoonYoun/homepage/content/authors/admin/_index.md

 Prior to joining OSU, I spent 2 years as a research associate at National University of Singapore (NUS), focusing on the economics of aging and measurement.

-My research interests are labor economics and the intersection between family economics and population aging.
+My research interests are labor economics and the intersection between family and population aging.
 I use causal inferences to answer my research questions.

 My current research delves into how public transfers impact on private intergenerational transfers amidst rapid demographic shifts.
-I investigate the government's role in family spillover effects, leveraging a staggered adoption design.
+I investigate the government's role in family spillover and crowd-out effects, leveraging a staggered adoption design.

 Recently, I published a paper examining the consistency of surveyed data across individuals and methods for consistent measurement.